Package Torello.HTML

 • removeAttributes

-Removes attributes from the internally stored list of attributes.
+Removes a Attributes from the internally stored data-structure field 'attributes'

 Parameters: